akio-tomiya/LatticeQCD.jl/README.md

 ```
 add https://github.com/akio-tomiya/LatticeQCD.jl
 ```
-press ESC key to exit the package mode.
+press "backspace" key ( "delete" key for mac) key to exit the package mode.

 (All dependence will be solved automatically)